Welcome, Regis Class of 2027! Deposit Here.

 If you are experiencing COVID-19 or flu-like symptoms or test positive for COVID-19 you should not attend class, clinicals, labs, or campus events.

-There will be a cost associated with obtaining COVID-19 testing through the Center for Health and Wellness.
-Patients need to be aware of how their health insurance works including the Regis student health insurance plan and what restrictions may apply.
+COVID-19 tests are available through the Center for Health and Wellness.
+This requires a visit with a clinician and will be billed to your insurance.
+Patients need to be aware of their health insurance coverage, including the Regis student health insurance plan, and what restrictions may apply.

-The Regis campus is a mask optional environment, except at all times in the Regis College Dental Center and in the Center for Health and Wellness when seeing a provider for a sick visit.
+The Regis campus is a mask optional environment, except at all times in the Regis College Dental Center and in the Center for Health and Wellness when seeing a provider for a sick visit or if required to wear a mask per Massachusetts Department of Public Health COVID-19 isolation or exposure guidelines.

 If you are experiencing COVID-19 or flu-like symptoms or test positive for COVID-19 you should not attend class, clinicals, labs, or campus events.

 Faculty will work with students to ensure they have every opportunity to make academic progress.
-Please work directly with your instructor to determine how you can make up missed assignments and/or simulation lab time.
+Please work directly with your instructor to notify them of your absence and to determine how you can make up missed assignments and/or simulation lab time.

 Students missing a clinical day should follow programmatic procedures and reach out to their faculty member or clinical coordinator with questions.

-Regis College warmly welcomes visitors to campus, including students’ families, prospective students, external partners, contractors, etc.
+Regis warmly welcomes visitors to campus, including students’ families, prospective students and their families, external partners, contractors, etc.

-Questions and concerns may be directed to the COVID-19 Response Team, who will triage your request to the appropriate department.
+Questions and concerns may be directed to the Center for Health and Wellness, who will triage your request to the appropriate department.

 Email: covid19@regiscollege.edu